Traveling With Your Baby or Toddler: 10 Tips

 1. Depending on age, prepare a “fun” pack for the car or plane trip.
 Have snacks (special occasion snacks like fruit snacks became a hit when my son got older), books, new toys, crayons, My First Markers, some sort of travel drawing toy like the H2o Travel Water Doodle Mat, and a book of photos to remind your child of home.
 If you are not opposed to your child watching TV during traveling, a few movies downloaded onto an iPad or a Kindle can be a lifesaver!

-2. Of all the things in your “fun pack”, take one thing out at a time and drag it out as long as possible.
+2. Take one thing out at a time and drag it out as long as possible.
 This will ensure that you don’t “burn through” all your fun activities before you’ve arrived at your destination.

 3. If you are flying, try to plan your snacks around take-off and landing, if possible.
 At least offer milk or water to help with the ears popping.
 For older children (pre-K and older), a small piece of gum can be a fun treat AND an ear-popping preventative.
 Just be sure you supervise your gum-chewer closely.